helix-coupler/resources/yellow-paper/README.md

 ### Hooks, Rules & Config

 The most important feature of bonds are `config` and `rule`,  combining to form a `hook`, which quantify the link between two names and gives meaning to the `-` representation.
-Hooks are contractual mappings` rule → config` between two names: `mapping(uint8 => address)`, mediated by ordered one-to-one mapping inside rules: `uint8[] rules`
+Hooks are contractual mappings` rule → config` between two names, mediated by ordered one-to-one mapping inside rules: `uint8[] rules`

 - To query a hook's config inside `hooks` for a bond, one needs its associated `rule`, which is a `uint8` identifier mapping to the contractual address `config`.
 Hooks are thus queryable as `-label#rule.`, e.g. `-label#404.`
 - A trivial application of a hook is a payment router, i.e. payment sent to `0` hook `-label#0.` is routed to the address of `bob.`; more on hooks in upcoming sections.